agnivesh13/niyantrana/ml/RESULTS.md

 ## 3. What the model is and is not good at

-**Genuinely useful — hypertension and dysglycaemia.** Systolic BP (R² 0.270) and HbA1c (R² 0.129) are the strongest honest results.
-These are the two conditions the project pitched but v1 never implemented at all.
+**Genuinely useful — hypertension and dysglycaemia.** Systolic BP (R² 0.270) and HbA1c (R² 0.129) are the strongest honest results, and they are the two conditions that most justify a screening tool: both are common, both are silent, and both are confirmable with a cheap test.

 **Weak — triglycerides.** R² 0.045.
 MAE improves 12.9% over the baseline, so the ranking carries some signal, but the model explains almost none of the variance.
 Serum triglycerides swing with recent meals and fasting state; a single 24-hour dietary recall cannot capture that.